kohpangwei/group_DRO/README.md

 If you'd like to generate variants of this dataset, we have included the script we used to generate this dataset (from the CUB and Places datasets) in `dataset_scripts/generate_waterbirds.py`.
 Note that running this script will not create the exact dataset we provide above, due to random seed differences.
 You will need to download the [CUB dataset](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) as well as the [Places dataset](http://places2.csail.mit.edu/download.html).
 We use the high-resolution training images (MD5: 67e186b496a84c929568076ed01a8aa1) from Places.
 Once you have downloaded and extracted these datasets, edit the corresponding paths in `generate_waterbirds.py`.

+Note: Eastern Towhees, Western Meadowlarks, and Western Wood Pewees are mistakenly marked as waterbirds in this dataset when they are in fact landbirds.
+This doesn't affect the validity of the dataset.
+Thank you to Saeid Asgari and his student for pointing this out.

 ### MultiNLI with annotated negations